JTVeiga/vuepress-deploy/docs/src/i40/README.md

  > means of communication, functionalities and services, standard identifiers.

 ### Step Three - Integration of data from the traditional system with the virtual part of the AAS

+Industry 4.0 has to provide horizontal, vertical and full integration and interoperability.

+> This is not easy task due to the low level of flexibility of automation technology, high specificity of industrial assets and the lack of interoperability perability between heterogeneous systems.

+> A major challenge will be the standardization of virtual assets focused on this work.
+It is noted that traditional manufacturing systems needed to comply with the new regulations for them to achieve interoperability and enable integration with their representation as a digital twin throughout its lifecycle.

+We should keep an eye on the definitions and standards for smart manufacturing.
+Currently different models are proposed such as RAMI4.0, IIRA or SME.

+> The Asset Administration Shell (AAS) of the German I4.0 initiative, was proposed by The German platform Industrie 4.0, which aims to describe a electronically active in a standardized way, allowing for interoperability bility between different assets in a plant.

    [Brief in Whatsapp](https://wa.me/+5511992451218)

 ### Step Four - AAS Construction Practice Test

+Traditional environments are characterized by processes that cooperate to achieve a certain goal.

+> The difference of traditional systems for i40 is that normally the engineering of these applications are static and pre-defined.
+In I4.0 there is the life cycle axis in which the assets walk in different stages in the value chain.

+* A comparison between traditional manufacturing and I4.0:

+> In traditional systems, processes are designed
+   a) Define engineering procedures
+   b) The equipment is specified
+   c) Work plan, standards and operations are defined
+   d) Finally, the plant is implemented, prepared and delivered to the customer.

+* In case of divergence, check all previous steps.

+> At I4.0 we talk about the concept of Digital Twin - DG.
+This can be designed from the following steps:
+   a) Define content and objectives
+   b) Digital models are created to help specialists in planning.
+At this stage, the functions of the objects can be related to the resources.
+   c) Electronic manufacturing catalogs are consulted, allowing the selection of equipment aspects.
+   d) The simulation can be validated, automatic orders for equipment are generated, models and integration for digital operation are tested.
+   e) Finally, the I4.0 models are generated at runtime, each component receives a "Ainistracao Shell"

+After completing this step, these models are ready to communicate with traditional systems:

+> Note two distinct life cycles.
+Thus, an architecture is needed that proposes how to integrate Los.
+Here we will stick to RAMI4.0.
+The standardization of these I4.0 components can be called I4.0C

+   * How do I make an AAS?

+   AAS is nothing more then the virtualization form of I4.0C.

+   > This is made up of several submit them..

+   > AAS allows the asset to realize different use cases for each specific application of traditional systems

+   Here we will mention some use case examples, so we will stick to one of them to better exemplify the problem.

+* The first use case presents the implementation of AAS in an industrial setting.
+The use case considers a plant composed of a robotic arm, a grinding machine and a layer of semantic harmonization [1]

+> The first use case features the creation of two AAS - Robotic Arm and Grinding Machine.
+The interoperability between these virtual assets is tested using a semantic integrator.

+> This demonstrator was based on a SainSmart Robotic Arm11, a Raspberry Pi and a controller board for the Adafruit12 servants

+* At the hardware control level we have:

+> The robotic arm has 4 axes controlled by four servants.
+The function of the Raspberry Pi is to control the movement, through a standard keyboard connected by USB, and to serve the information model of the RoboticArm.
+The keystrokes will be transformed into the appropriate signals for the servants through the Adafuit Servo Hat card.
+This small board is connected above the Raspberry Pi and adds the necessary interfaces to control the servos via pulse-width modulation (PWM) signals.

+> At the AAS level were designed:

+* Robotic Arm: submodels for Identification, Documentation and Condition Monitoring.

+ > Submodel Documentation: manufacturer, model, serial number.
+The documentation submodel contains information about the files that document the asset (data sheet, maintenance manual).

+* Condition Monitoring submodel:
+ > properties like AxisType and which are relevant to our demonstrator like such as the movement profile and the actual position of each axis of the RoboticArm

+#### AAS implementation

    [Brief in Whatsapp](https://wa.me/+5511992451218)